melowntech/workshop/server/index.rst

 Melown server and data tools consist from several components:

+:ref:`registry`
+    MapProxy is  HTTP server that converts non-VTS resources (raster or vector) to VTS resources (*surface, boundlayer, freelayer*) on the fly.

 :ref:`Mapproxy`
     MapProxy is  HTTP server that converts non-VTS resources (raster or vector) to VTS resources (*surface, boundlayer, freelayer*) on the fly.